add2cal/docs/src/integration/hubspot.md

 ## Intro

-When building a website or landingpage at HubSpot, there are a lot of limitations in place.
+When building a website or landing page at HubSpot, there are a lot of limitations in place.

 **Good news: It is still possible and not difficult to integrate an Add to Calendar Button or RSVP form!**